 Where informal recourse fails, the student may file a formal appeal in writing to the Lauby Teacher Education Center.
 Should the student wish to carry the appeal beyond the executive committee of the Council for Teacher Education, the appeal should be made to the full body of the Council for Teacher Education via the chair of the Council for Teacher Education.
 In all formal appeals, the student has the right to be represented by legal counsel and may be accompanied by and advised by a person of his/her own choosing.

 If the student chooses to appeal the decision, they must do so in writing, within 30 days from the date the alleged act or decision took place.
-The written appeal must be submitted to the Director of the Lauby Teacher Education Center, Dr. Deborah A. Garrahy.
-However, prior to submitting the written appeal, the student is strongly encouraged to schedule an appointment with Dr. Garrahy, as she will review the appeals process and answer your questions.
-Please contact Mrs. Susan Conner 309-438-5103, to schedule an appointment with Dr. Garrahy.
+The written appeal must be submitted to the Director of the Lauby Teacher Education Center, Dr. Christy Borders.
+However, prior to submitting the written appeal, the student is strongly encouraged to schedule an appointment with Dr. Borders, as she will review the appeals process and answer your questions.
+Please contact Ms. Susan Conner 309-438-5103, to schedule an appointment with Dr. Borders.

 The director will informally discuss the situation with the student in an effort to determine what steps have been taken toward resolution.
 The director will forward any appeals to the chairperson of the Council for Teacher Education.

 Along with the letter of appeal, the student may include additional information in support of the grievance such as, but not limited to, the following: documents from advisors, supervisors or department personnel, letters or statements from those directly involved in the situation, transcripts of interviews, and other supporting evidence that would help clarify the student's position.